DreamRF/mm-wave-DreamHat-radar/README.md

 1 to 4, above, produce real-time radar images at c.
 5-10 Hz refresh rate.

 The example scripts are also available separately in the MMW-HAT.zip file in this repository.
-If you use these files then make sure to set up the environment as follows:
+If you use these scripts then make sure to set up the environment as follows:

 sudo apt-get update
 sudo apt-get install -y python3-numba